bsl/upchunker/README.md

 `upchunker` is a Javascript library that implements [a simple protocol](PROTOCOL.md) for uploading files in chunks.

+It generates cryptographic digests for files locally to ensure integrity, and is capable of uploading multiple chunks in parallel.

+Warning: alpha quality.
+Expect bugs and API changes.

 ## Development cheat sheet

 - `bun install`